isoleph/cpp_crash/README.md

         case traffic_light::green:
             cout << "Green -> Yellow" << endl;
             return traffic_light::yellow;

         case traffic_light::yellow:
             cout << "Yellow -> Red" << endl;
             return traffic_light::red;

         case traffic_light::red:
             cout << "Red -> Green" << endl;
             return traffic_light::green;
     }
 }
 ```
-The defined operator above allows us to create an increment operator `++i` to change the light into the next color as seen above.
-We can test this out by writing.
+The defined operator above allows us to create an increment operator `++i` to change the light into the next color as seen above!

 *Note: if you change* `++start` *for* `start++` *, you'll see that the program no longer works.
 This is because ++start is a 'prefix operator' and start++ is a 'postfix operator.'
 If we want to use both, then we have to [define both explicitly](http://web.archive.org/web/20141021180738/http://www.parashift.com/c++-faq-lite/increment-pre-post-overloading.html#faq-13.14).*